kora-projects/kora-docs/mkdocs/docs/en/documentation/scheduling.md

 ### Configuration

-Parameters described in the `ScheduledExecutorServiceConfig` config class:
+Example of the complete configuration described in the `ScheduledExecutorServiceConfig` class (default values are specified):

 ===! ":material-code-json: `Hocon`"